-Pull Requests to Submariner require two approvals from a Committer to the relevant part of the code base, as defined by the CODEOWNERS file at the root of each repository and the Community Membership/Committers process.
+Pull Requests to Submariner require two approvals, including at least one from a Committer to the relevant part of the code base, as defined by the CODEOWNERS file at the root of each repository and the Community Membership/Committers process.

 Kubernetes recommends avoiding merge commits.

 With our current GitHub setup, pull requests are liable to include merge commits temporarily.
 Whenever a PR is updated through the UI, GitHub merges the target branch into the PR.
 However, since we merge PRs by either squashing or rebasing them, those merge commits disappear from the series of commits which ultimately ends up in the target branch.

 After a review, prepare your PR for merging by squashing your commits.

 All commits left on your branch after a review should represent meaningful milestones or units of work.
 Use commits to add clarity to the development and review process.
 Keep in mind that smaller commits are easier to review.